Portrait of a Woman as a Bacchante

 Oil on canvas

-Partial and promised gift of Dr. and Mrs. James Aquavella
+Gift of Dr. and Mrs. James V. Aquavella

 The woman in this painting appears as a Bacchante—a female follower of Bacchus, the god of wine and mystical ecstasy.
 The cluster of grape leaves symbolize wine; her disheveled hair, scanty dress, and enticing gaze suggest the decadence of Bacchanalian festivals.